jdoleary/Spellmasons/docs/TasksCurrent.md

 - Expanding should take longer to return to base mana like resurrect and summon decoy do
     - Do this with cooldowns
 - Add server history
-- inventory should show current card cost and cooldown
 - Add save/load to menu
+- Feature request: UI Scaling
 # Bugs / Cleaning
+- UI: Allow inventory to scale on smaller resolutions
+- bug: In multiplayer: target similar, damage x3 on 2 draggers made their position go to null null
 - fix save/load  from menu screen, it needs to change the gameview
 - if screen is too thin, hover card covers inventory
 - in multiplayer, when one player leaves and window is not focused the camera spazzes out
 - "All targets" copy is confusing if player doesn't understand targeting
-- h: **important**: completely destroy the underworld object between playthroughs rather than just cleaning it up
-    - for now you can tell because lastUnitId isn't reset
 - Find a way to make randomness fixed (like in spell "Displace" so that it doesn't get different random results on other people's screens and so that it wont change after another player casts)
 - This save file is giving me critical errors `saveFile-with-errors.json`
-- Improve UX for shove so that it's clear when you're not close enough
 - Sometimes it tries to path around things and wastes stamina if there isn't a straight line path
 - sometimes when you walk you get stuck on a wall and it wastes stamina
 - done?: melee prediction is still off